Entropy and life: Negative entropy

 Schrödinger asked the question: "How does the living organism avoid decay?"
 The obvious answer is: "By eating, drinking, breathing and (in the case of plants) assimilating."
 While energy from nutrients is necessary to sustain an organism's order, Schrödinger also presciently postulated the existence of other molecules equally necessary for creating the order observed in living organisms: "An organism's astonishing gift of concentrating a stream of order on itself and thus escaping the decay into atomic chaos – of drinking orderliness from a suitable environment – seems to be connected with the presence of the aperiodic solids..."
 We now know that this "aperiodic" crystal is DNA, and that its irregular arrangement is a form of information.
 "The DNA in the cell nucleus contains the master copy of the software, in duplicate.
 This software seems to control by specifying an algorithm, or set of instructions, for creating and maintaining the entire organism containing the cell."

 DNA and other macromolecules determine an organism's life cycle: birth, growth, maturity, decline, and death.
 Nutrition is necessary but not sufficient to account for growth in size, as genetics is the governing factor.
 At some point, virtually all organisms normally decline and die even while remaining in environments that contain sufficient nutrients to sustain life.
 The controlling factor must be internal and not nutrients or sunlight acting as causal exogenous variables.
 Organisms inherit the ability to create unique and complex biological structures; it is unlikely for those capabilities to be reinvented or to be taught to each generation.
 Therefore, DNA must be operative as the prime cause in this characteristic as well.
 Applying Boltzmann's perspective of the second law, the change of state from a more probable, less ordered, and higher entropy arrangement to one of less probability, more order, and lower entropy (as is seen in biological ordering) calls for a function like that known of DNA.
 DNA's apparent information-processing function provides a resolution of the Schrödinger paradox posed by life and the entropy requirement of the second law.

 Gibbs free energy and biological evolution

-In recent years, the thermodynamic interpretation of evolution in relation to entropy has begun to utilize the concept of the Gibbs free energy, rather than entropy.
+In recent years, the thermodynamic interpretation of evolution in relation to entropy has begun to use the concept of the Gibbs free energy, rather than entropy.
 This is because biological processes on Earth take place at roughly constant temperature and pressure, a situation in which the Gibbs free energy is an especially useful way to express the second law of thermodynamics.
 The Gibbs free energy is given by: